-Beyond these promising prospects lies the possibility that St. Petersburg could become a strong success - if the leaders can go beyond their emerging consensus to forge a grand bargain for bold breakthroughs, in the way that the summit has performed at its best in the past (Putnam and Bayne 1987).
-Such a St. Petersburg grand bargain on energy security would be based on the G7 accepting Russia's imperative of security of demand in return for the Russia delivering the G7's great need for security of supply.
+Beyond these promising prospects lies the possibility that St. Petersburg could become a strong success - if the leaders can go beyond their existing consensus to forge a grand bargain based on bold breakthroughs, in the way that the summit has performed at its best in the past (Putnam and Bayne 1987).
+Such a St. Petersburg grand bargain would be based on the G7 accepting Russia's imperative of security of demand in return for the Russia delivering the G7's great need for security of supply.
 The bargain would be cemented through a new regime for asset swapping.
-Such a regime would allow Russian firms to invest in downstream businesses within G7 countries to help Russia guarantee the revenues they need from their non-renewable raw energy assets.
-It would also govern and guarantee in return G7 countries' ability to invest more freely in upstream projects in Russia, to bring in the capital, technology and management needed to discover and develop the new supplier that Russia, its G7 partners and the world badly need.
-Three weeks before the summit, the dynamic that could deliver such a grand bargain, through a security of supply-security of demand and an upstream-downstream trade - is already off to a promising start.
+Such a regime would allow Russian firms to invest in downstream businesses within G7 countries to help Russia guarantee the revenues it needs from its non-renewable raw energy assetsat all stages of the value chain.
+In return, it would govern and guarantee G7 countries' ability to invest more freely in upstream projects in Russia, to bring in the capital, technology and management needed to discover and develop the new supplies that Russia, its G7 partners and the world badly need.
+Two weeks before the summit, the dynamic that could deliver such a grand bargain, through a security of supply for security of demand and an upstream for downstream trade - is already off to a promising start.